syncfusion-content/javascript-docs/js/api/ejSchedule.md

 #### Example

-To set the appointment template
+To set the appointment template,

 {% highlight html %}